 Larimer Square was also the city’s first designated historic district.
 Thanks to the preservation and restoration of historic features, this iconic gathering spot remains the heart and soul of downtown Denver.

-Home to beautifully preserved Victorian buildings, Larimer Square is great for walkers and gawkers.
+Home to beautifully preserved Victorian buildings and eye-popping historic architecture, Larimer Square is great for walkers and gawkers.
 Shop one-of-a-kind boutiques offering unique locally-made creations.
 Check out a rich array of chef-driven dining options, and treat yourself to a delicious meal.
-The Larimer St neighborhood brims with nightlife energy – so stick around and soak it up!
+The Larimer Street neighborhood brims with nightlife energy – so stick around and soak it up!

 Wings Over the Rockies Air & Space Museum

 Attention, aviation enthusiasts!
 You’ll want to wing your way to Wings Over the Rockies Air & Space Museum.
 Set on the former Lowry Air Force Base just six miles east of Denver’s downtown, this was the first home of the Air Force Academy.

 This expansive facility has been named one of the best aviation museums in the world – so get set to be educated, entertained, and maybe even inspired.
 Take your time to get close-up views of the dozens of historical aircraft and spacecraft at Wings Over the Rockies Air & Space Museum.
 Browse exhibits highlighting the fascinating story of flight and space science.

 You may not be qualified to pilot a plane, but you can experience the next best thing when you hop into the seat of the flight simulator.
 When you’re ready to come down to earth, hit the gigantic outdoor Lowry Beer Garden for a breezy bite and brew.

 Heads up, sports fans!
 Take in a baseball game while you relish fantastic views of the Rocky Mountains at Coors Field.
 You can’t beat that!